RDM3DC/Adaptive-Resistance-Principle-ARP-/README.md

 # ⭐ Novelty & Scientific Positioning

-The core adaptive law explored in this repository—whether intensity-driven (ARP-I) or flux-driven (ARP-Φ)—is related to established work in adaptive flow networks, Physarum-type conductance updates, and biological morphogenesis.
+The core adaptive law explored in this repository—whether intensity-driven (ARP-I) or flux-driven (ARP-Φ)—is related to established work in adaptive flow networks, Physarum-type conductance updates, electrorheological fluids, and adaptive impedance control.

 This repository does **not** claim exclusive discovery of the differential equation form itself.